Destiny 2: Forsaken: Reception

 Destiny 2: Forsaken received "generally favorable" reviews, according to review aggregator Metacritic.

 The Verge praised the tone of the expansion's story, saying that Forsaken had "sharper writing, a darker tone, more clever humor, and a non-linear structure that rethinks how Bungie tells stories in this universe".
-Destructoid liked the new locations, singling out the Dreaming City as "great", "Having a giant challenging zone that sort of “intros” the upcoming raid is a genius idea, and is much more pointed than anything they’ve done in the past...
-I’m genuinely more invested in the upcoming Last Wish raid, given that I’m spending time right outside its gates".
+Destructoid liked the new locations, singling out the Dreaming City as "great", "Having a giant challenging zone that sort of “intros” the upcoming raid is a genius idea, and is much more pointed than anything they've done in the past...
+I'm genuinely more invested in the upcoming Last Wish raid, given that I'm spending time right outside its gates".
 The Washington Post enjoyed how Gambit fused cooperative and competitive gameplay, "Gambit is tailor-made for a person like me, someone who gravitates to co-op but doesn’t mind a dash of player-vs-player every now and then".
 GamesRadar+ felt that the new subclass trees added more variability to the gameplay, " the Hunter’s Blade Barrage and Warlock’s Nova Warp ensures every class feels like a superhero discovering their new powers all over again, with the potential for experimental fireteam compositions once again significantly raised".

 Game Informer criticized how infusing equipment was too expensive, and how exotics were difficult to obtain, "All of this combines to limit the ability to experiment with playstyles or gear setups, and hides much of the best equipment and variety so deep into the grind that many players may never encounter those experiences".
 IGN liked the expansion's main missions, saying that "each of them comes to a head with an interesting boss battle featuring unique mechanics or challenges to overcome".
 PC Gamer praised the new activities, feeling they added more things to do during the endgame, "More difficult challenges reward bigger power jumps, but the smaller, easier ones are just as important and exciting because they give me short-term goals to tide me over until the next big challenge".
 GameSpot liked the activities available in the Dreaming City, praising the Blind Well, but singling out the Ascendant Challenge as a highlight, "It changes each week (so far) and can include things like platforming activities or challenging boss fights in a creepy, Taken-filled alternate plane".
 PCGamesN enjoyed the Gambit mode, feeling it was endlessly replayable, "It’s accessible, offering something to fans of both PvE and PvP, yet also deep, as opportunities for team synergy abound.
 Matt reckons it’s Bungie’s best idea since Halo, and I’m inclined to agree: it may be the most original feature in Destiny, and it’s terrific fun".

+During the 22nd Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated the Forsaken expansion for "Action Game of the Year" and "Online Game of the Year".